 Activity 5: Programme Board to build a clear and detailed Programme Brief, including scope, depth and breadth of the programme;

 Please note that there are exceptions and sometimes significant variations on the above based on specific client requirements.
 Our focus is on building bespoke solutions that respond to your particular context at this specific time in your organisation’s history.

-To discuss your organisation’s change and strategy implementation requirements, please be in touch with the office here.
+To discuss your organisation’s change and strategy implementation requirements, please be in touch using the form to the right above.